jilsjoseph/Portfolio/README.md

 Photo by <a href="https://unsplash.com/@adityachinchure?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Aditya Chinchure</a> on <a href="https://unsplash.com/s/photos/toronto-city?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-This project integrates various news source for performing sentiment analysis pertaining to cryptocurrencies.
 * **Python libraries used:** Streamlit, Huggingface, TensorFlow
-* **Input:** Tweets, News
-* **Output:** Sentiment of Cryptocurrency

 Collect and analysis past crime data of Toronto region.
 Using Excel clean and plot initial analysis.
 Provide visualization using tableau for different analysis and